-Vulnerability Assessment Products & Deliverables:
+Vulnerability Assessment Products & Deliverables

-- 1) Excel datasheets All results, as well as asset-specific scoring, are provided in tabular form.
-The exposure, sensitivity, and vulnerability scores are reported alongside the FMSS data for each asset, as well as the scores for each step of the analysis. - 2) GIS Maps and Layers All GIS data, including the exposure layers, exposure results, and final vulnerability results will be sent to the park as a separate file.
-The GIS data will also be available to view online at the ArcGIS Online (AGOL) website.
-Digital data sources can be found in the "Digital Data Sources" section of the document.
-Contact WCU or NPS for further information. - 3) Park Specific Vulnerability Results Summary Document This document, which explains the deliverables, results, and methodology.
+- 1. Excel datasheets: All results are provided in tables, including asset-specific scoring.
+The exposure, sensitivity, and vulnerability scores are reported alongside the Facilities Management Software Systems (FMSS) data for each asset, as well intermediate scores in the analysis. - Geographic Information Systems (GIS) Maps and Layers: WCU will provide all GIS data, including the exposure layers, exposure results, and final vulnerability results to the park as a separate file.
+The GIS data will also be available to view online at the NPS ArcGIS Online website.
+Digital data sources can be found in the next section of this document.
+Contact WCU or NPS for further information. - 3.
+Park Specific Vulnerability Results Summary Document: This summary document (herein) explains the deliverables, results, and methodology.
+It briefly summarizes the vulnerability assessment results in the aforementioned datasheets and maps, as well as the methodology, which has been vetted and approved by NPS.
+This document does not fully describe all results from the analysis; see provided datasheets for detailed results.